 I am a fan of DIY, but not when it come making sure your children will be taken care of in your absence.
-The online forms may omit key things in your planning, may not be up to date, or compliant with Washington law.
-Further, while each family has different circumstances and needs, an online form is not customized for each person, and likely will not take into consideration tax consequences or planning with blended families.
+The online forms are just that, forms that do not take into consideration your particualr circustance.
+They may omit key things in your planning, may not be up to date, or compliant with Washington law.
 Your children may not be safeguarded the way you intend, and unfortunately they won’t find out until it’s too late.
 An experienced attorney will guide you to make sure your customized plan for your family is in place.

 When Should We Do Our Estate Planning?

 I recommend that you consult with an attorney and create your personalized estate plan as soon as possible.
 As parents we scrutinize every decision we make regarding our children.
 What school?
 Which car seat?
 Which babysitter?
 Organic or is non- organic ok?
 With so many immediate concerns, consulting with an attorney and creating a personalized estate plan can get thrown on the back burner.
 However, creating a personalized estate plan should not be neglected.
 A personalized estate plan ultimately ensures that should unexpected events occur to render you incapacitated or cause you to pass away, that your children and loved ones will still have the benefit of your financial and personal care plan for them.

 What Are Some Specific Estate Planning Considerations for Minor Children?